 Beyond augmented training and support, virtual reality provides the option to immerse workers in environments which could not otherwise be easily or safely reproduced.
 Just as flight simulations have long been used by pilots, others are now adopting this model, including organisations in healthcare, law enforcement, mining and energy, and heavy manufacturing.

 Even outside these fields, there’s a growing movement in corporate HR departments to use VR for training in soft skills such as customer service, compliance training, anti-harassment and conflict resolution.

 Immersive tech provides a variety of tactics to support learning and development, improve time to competency and reduce on-the-job errors.
 Additionally, data from these solutions can be funneled back into learning management systems to further direct company training efforts.
 The integration of AR, VR and MR can even help to attract talent and improve retention as the increasingly tech-oriented Gen Z begins to enter the workforce.

-Whether your organization is just getting started with immersive technology, or you’re looking to extend applications into training and development, there are a few things to consider.
+Whether your organisation is just getting started with immersive technology, or you’re looking to extend applications into training and development, there are a few things to consider.

 Firstly, begin with the end in mind.
 Ensure that your intended application goes beyond the novelty of a device to deliver identifiable value to users and the business.

 Depending on the intended use case, new hardware may or may not be necessary.
 Mobile applications that leverage computer vision may be a good way to get started with AR.
 Remote Assist for HoloLens is also available on mobile, providing the benefits of live expert support without the need to invest in new devices.

 For those that have already invested in immersive devices, expanding to new use cases is as simple as adding some new content.